Phone: (403) 293-7818

-At Monterey Dental Center we are pleased to offer same day appointments and expert dental assistance when you need it the most.
-Our experienced staff understands the nature of dental emergencies and can deliver the care and compassion required to deal with any urgent scenario.
+At Monterey Dental Center, we are pleased to offer same day appointments and expert dental assistance when you are experienceing a dental emergency.
+Our experienced staff understands the nature of urgent dental emergencies and can deliver the care and compassion required to deal with any urgent scenario in Calgary.

 In our practice, we consider any situation in which you are experiencing pain or discomfort as a dental emergency and should be treated as such.
 Pain from a sudden or a lingering toothache, a fractured or knocked-out tooth, or an accident that involves the teeth and/or jaw should be treated by your dentist immediately.

 We reserve time in our daily schedule for dental emergencies and will accommodate both existing patients and those that are unable to see their regular dentist promptly.
 We will provide you with assistance over the phone and advise you on how to remain as comfortable as possible until you can be seen by one of our dentists.

 Deciding whether or not a situation should be treated as a dental emergency isn’t always as easy as you might think.
 While some urgent care scenarios are obvious – such as a knocked-out tooth or prolonged bleeding, others may not cause any pain or worrying symptoms initially, but a short while later lead to pain and difficulties.
 The following is a list of some of the types of common dental emergencies that we most often see and treat as emergency cases.

 • Have you had a tooth knocked out?